cds-astro/mocpy/README.rst

 MOCPy
 *****

-MOCPy is a Python library allowing easy creation and manipulation of MOCs (Multi-Order Coverage maps).
+MOCPy is a Python library allowing easy creation, parsing and manipulation of MOCs (Multi-Order Coverage maps).

 ============
 Introduction